rust-lang/rfcs/text/0000-sized-hierarchy.md

 To summarise the above exhaustive listing of prior art:

-- No previous works have proposed an equivalent of the const size traits.,
+- No previous works have proposed an equivalent of the const size traits.
 - One proposal proposed adding a marker type that as a field would result in the containing type no longer implementing `Sized`.
 - Often proposals focused at Custom DSTs preferred to combine the